OpenTechSchool/html-css-beginners/core/structure.md

 The body contains the actual content of the page.
 Everything that is contained in the body is visible to the user.

-Just after a head tag but still inside the html tag let's add the body.
+Just after a head tag but still inside the HTML tag let's add the body.

 	<body>
 	</body>